Hongwu Emperor: Foreign relations

-In 1368, the Emperor announced his accession to Korea, Đại Việt (present-day northern Vietnam), Champa, and Japan.
-The following year, tribute missions were sent by Korea, Đại Việt, and Champa, and in 1370, by the Javanese Majapahit.
+In 1368, the Emperor announced his accession to Korea, Đại Việt (present-day northern Vietnam), Champa (present-day central and southern Vietnam), and Japan.
+The following year, Korea, Đại Việt, and Champa sent tribute missions, and in 1370 the Javanese Majapahit did the same.
 In 1371, Japan, Siam, Cambodia, and the Sumatran Kingdom of Melayu also sent tribute missions, followed by Ryukyu in 1372.
-From 1369 to 1397, the most frequent missions came from Korea, Ryukyu, Champa, Siam, and Đại Việt (20 times, 19 times, 18 times, and 14 times, respectively).
-Specialized offices were established to receive these missions, located in Ningbo, Quanzhou (in Fujian), and Guangzhou starting in 1370.
-However, four years later, these offices were abolished, resulting in a significant decrease in tributary trade.
-Nonetheless, it remained substantial, with the Siamese mission bringing 38 tons of aromatic substances in 1392 and the Javanese mission bringing almost 17 tons of pepper in 1382.
+From 1369 to 1397, the most frequent missions came from Korea and Ryukyu (20 times each), followed by Champa (19 times), Siam (18 times), and Đại Việt (14 times).
+Starting in 1370, the government established specialized offices to receive these missions, located in Ningbo, Quanzhou (in Fujian), and Guangzhou.
+Four years later, these offices were abolished, resulting in a significant decrease in tributary trade.
+Nonetheless, it remained substantial, the Siamese mission bringing 38 tons of aromatic substances in 1392 and the Javanese mission bringing almost 17 tons of pepper in 1382.

-Before embarking on any conquests abroad, the Hongwu Emperor made it a priority to stabilize the government in China.
-As a result, he refused to assist Champa in their war against Đại Việt and instead reprimanded the Viets for their aggression.
+Before embarking on any conquests abroad, the Hongwu Emperor prioritized stabilizing the government in China.
+He therefore refused to assist Champa in their war against Đại Việt and instead reprimanded the Viets for their aggression.
 In 1372, after facing defeats in Mongolia, he cautioned future emperors against the pursuit of conquering glory and advised them to focus on defending China against "northern barbarians".
-The Ming government recognized the Southern Court in Japan as legitimate, while viewing the Kyoto government as usurpers, but they only resorted to harsh correspondence and never resorted to using force.
-This was likely due to the memory of the failed Mongol invasion, which the Japanese were quick to remind them of.
+The Ming government recognized the Southern Court in Japan as legitimate, while viewing the Kyoto government as usurpers, but they resorted only to harsh correspondence and never to force.